libremente/libremente.github.io/_posts/2016-05-26-end-of-an-era.md

 So you may imagine how something came up to my mind... what is going on??
 It really looks like I am loosing some [conversations](https://lwn.net/Articles/676799/) which you may check out.

+Goodbye my fellow IceWeasel, you were a good friend!
+But no worries, GNU IceCat is still there! :)